kevindigo/kevins-oracle/README.md

 ## Background/history

 While playing solo RPGs, I found myself bouncing between various online and offline tools.
 This page is my attempt to have everything I need in one place.

+## Progressive Web App (PWA) Features

+This application is a Progressive Web App, which means:

+- **Installable**: You can install it on your device like a native app
+- **Offline**: Works completely offline once loaded
+- **Fast**: Cached resources load instantly
+- **Cross-platform**: Works on desktop, mobile, and tablets

+To install, look for the "Add to Home Screen" or "Install" option in your browser.

 The systems I have used for solo RPG play, and which I think should mostly be supported by the tools included, are: